 October 2017 – It took me 12 days since I’ve crossed the border of Banbasa in the west side of Nepal, my ride started after I left my friends in Manali, India and I made way towards Kathmandu.
 Strangely enough after 18 months of riding across India, this new space was still challenging to me.

 I met Narayan in 2015 after the earthquake.
 That’s him sitting with his wife Saraswati, daughter who is 14, and son who is 8 now.
-Narayan works as the kitchen staff, at the guesthouse that I stayed in during the disaster relief.
-Narayan is an honest man, living a simple life.
-It’s been two years since I’ve seen Narayan, and he was the first to greet me when I came back here again.
-But this time things were different.
+Narayan works as the kitchen staff, at the guesthouse (Yellow House Guesthouse) that I stayed in during the disaster relief.

-Narayan left his apartment due to financial issues, since the Earthquake many locals suffered a low income and poverty.
-With the help of a friend from Holland, they took a small loan and purchase some materials, which were not enough to build a proper home with land, just a zinc shelter and a septic tank.
-Narayan only earns about RS9,000 (US$90) a month.
+Soon I found out, Narayan left his apartment due to financial issues, due to the Earthquake many locals suffered with lower income, basic needs and poverty.
+With the help of a friend from Holland, they took a small loan and purchase some materials, which were not enough to build a proper home with land, just a small zinc shelter and a septic tank.
+As I was told, Narayan only earns about RS9,000 (US$90) a month as a waiter here.

-The girl sitting beside him is his daughter, Ashima.
+After a few days here in Kathmandu, I made a visit to Narayan’s home.
+I saw a little zink shelter, leaking with drips of water, with no plumbing, no toilet or bathroom.
+The girl sitting beside him is his teenage daughter, Ashima.
 She is 14 now.
-A few days ago, I met her for the first time and we spoke for a little while, she was looking very sad and numb.
+I met her for the first time and we spoke for a little while, she was looking very sad and numb.

 “Do you go to school here?”

 “Yes I do.. a school close to the city”

 “And your dad, is he okay with this?
 How did you end up living here?”

 At this moment tears started flowing down her cheeks.